nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +----------------+------------------------------------------------------------------------+-------------------------------------------------------------------------+

 .. note::
-   * If an AEAD algorithm is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.
    * The :ref:`nrf_security_drivers_cc3xx` is limited to AES key sizes of 128 bits on devices with Arm CryptoCell cc310.
    * The :ref:`nrf_security_drivers_cc3xx` does not provide hardware support for AES GCM on devices with Arm CryptoCell cc310.